mpeyfuss/hodl-helper-contracts/README.md

 The tokens in a Lock can be withdrawn at any point, however, if withdrawn prior to the holding period ending, a 10% penalty is applied.
 This penalty is not applied if withdrawing after the holding period ends.

+For more information about the project, see this link: https://hackmd.io/@mpeyfuss/hodl-helper

 ## Deployments
 Each version is deployed to the same address across all supported EVM chains.
 The following chains are supported:
 - Ethereum